Jason Heyward Player Props: Dodgers vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 9.1 K/9, the ninth-best in MLB.
+- The Yankees pitching staff is seventh in MLB with a collective 9.1 strikeouts per nine innings.

-- The Yankees have the seventh-ranked team ERA among all MLB pitching staffs (3.72).
+- The Yankees have the fifth-ranked team ERA across all MLB pitching staffs (3.71).

-- Yankees pitchers combine to allow 65 total home runs at a rate of 1.1 per game (to rank 15th in baseball).
+- Yankees pitchers combine to rank 14th in baseball in home runs given up (65 total, 1.1 per game).

+- German gets the start for the Yankees, his 11th of the season.
+He is 3-3 with a 3.98 ERA and 53 strikeouts in 54 1/3 innings pitched.

-- In his last time out on Sunday against the San Diego Padres, the righty went six innings, allowing five earned runs while surrendering four hits.
+- His most recent time out came on Tuesday against the Seattle Mariners, when the righty went 6 1/3 innings, surrendering four earned runs while giving up seven hits.

+- In 10 games this season, the 30-year-old has amassed a 3.98 ERA and 8.8 strikeouts per nine innings, while allowing a batting average of .179 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.